 Mod No. Policy No./Paragraph No. Modificat ion

-MM3 Policy HS2 Page 57 to the Strategic Housing Site East of Harlow (Policy HS3), to me Plan period, the following sites are allocated. et the housing requireme ent of 9,200 dwellings during
+ММ3 Policy HS2 Page 57 In addition to the Strategic Housing Site East of Harlow (Policy HS3). to meet the housing requirement of 9,200 dwellings during the Local Plan period, the following sites are allocated.

 REF.
+LOCATION DWELLING CAPACITY

-LOCATION Princess Alexandra Hospital DWELLING CAPACITY 650-550
+1 Princess Alexandra Hospital 650 -550

 2 The Stow Service Bays 70

 3 Land east of Katherines Way, west of Deer Park 69

 4 3 Lister House, Staple Tye Mews, Staple Tye Depot and The Gateway Nursery 4 2 - 30

 5 South of Clifton Hatch 36

-64 Riddings Lane 35
+6 4 Riddings Lane 35

 7 Kingsmoor Recreation Centre 35

 8 5 The Evangelical Lutheran Church, Tawneys Road 35

 9 Land east of 144-154 Fennells 23

 10 6 Pollard Hatch plus garages and adjacent land 20

-11 Land between Second Avenue and St. Andrews Meadow 16
+41 Land between Second Avenue and St. Andrews Meadow 16

 12 7 Coppice Hatch and garages 16

 13 8 Sherards House 15

 14 9 Elm Hatch and public house 13

 15 Playground west of 93 - 100 Jocelyns 12

 16 10 Fishers Hatch 10

 17 11 Slacksbury Hatch and associated garages 10

 18 12 Garage blocks adjacent to Nicholls Tower 10

 19 13 Stewards Farm 10

 20 Land between Barn Mead and Five Acres 10

 21 14 Pypers Hatch 10

 Total Dwellings Allocated 1,147 834

-Mod No. Policy No./Paragraph No. Modification MM4 Policy HS3 Page 58-59 Developers must produce a Strategic Master Plan based onin general conformity with the Harlow and Gilston Garden Town Charter Design Guide and in partnership with The development must: (a) provide integrated, well-planned and sustainable development that reflects the overarching design principles of the Harlow and Gilston Garden Town Spatial Vision and Design Charter Guide; (b) include the provision of Green Wedges and Green Fingers, (incorporating public natural/semi-natural open space) within the development to link with the existing network of Green Wedges and Green Fingers in the district and opportunities to enhance the biodiversity of the area; (c) provide local highway solutions to address the impact on the wider strategic road network, (including necessary links to the new Junction 7a on the M11); (d) include the provision of direct walk/cycle/bus access and link to the Newhall site as part of the Sustainable Transport Corridor: (e) provide footpaths, cycleways and bridleways within the development and link them to the existing Harlow network and adjacent networks in the Epping Forest District; (f) provide necessary community infrastructure, including, but not limited to , : a new primary school of at least 2.9ha site area; in addition to any necessary contributions, the provision of land for at least 10ha for a secondary school if required by the Strategic Master Plan; child care and Early Years provision: vouth services: healthcare facilities: multi-purpose community space and facilities; allotment provision; indoor and outdoor sports facilities, which may be shared-use; (continues on next page) neighbourhood equipped areas for play and locally equipped areas for play. health centres and education facilities , as set out in the Infrastructure Delivery Plan (IDP);
+Mod No. Policy No./Paragraph No. Modification MM4 Policy HS3 Page 58-59 Developers must produce a Strategic Master Plan based on in general conformity with the Harlow and Gilston Garden Town Charter Design Guide and in partnership with The development must: (a) provide integrated, well-planned and sustainable development that reflects the overarching design principles of the Harlow and Gilston Garden Town Spatial Vision and Design Charter Guide; (b) include the provision of Green Wedges and Green Fingers, (incorporating public natural/semi-natural open space) within the development to link with the existing network of Green Wedges and Green Fingers in the district and opportunities to enhance the biodiversity of the area; (c) provide local highway solutions to address the impact on the wider strategic road network, (including necessary links to the new Junction 7a on the M11); (d) include the provision of direct walk/cycle/bus access and link to the Newhall site as part of the Sustainable Transport Corridor: (e) provide footpaths, cycleways and bridleways within the development and link them to the existing Harlow network and adjacent networks in the Epping Forest District: (f) provide necessary community infrastructure, including, but not limited to; a new primary school of at least 2.9ha site area: in addition to any necessary contributions, the provision of land for at least 10ha for a secondary school if required by the Strategic Master Plan; child care and Early Years provision: youth services: healthcare facilities: multi-purpose community space and facilities: allotment provision: (continues on next indoor and outdoor sports facilities, which may be shared-use; (continues on next page) neighbourhood equipped areas for play and locally equipped areas for play. health centres and education facilities, as set out in the Infrastructure Delivery Plan (IDP);